Kids and dads both love Father’s Day.

 Directions

-Glue the white piece in the middle of the red and blue pieces.
+Next, glue the white piece in the middle of the red and blue pieces.

 Take the completed popsicle and glue it to the left side of a colored piece of paper.

-Finish up by gluing the speech bubble near the popsicle’s mouth.
+Finally, add the speech bubble near the popsicle’s mouth.

 More Father’s Day Ideas

 Dads are the best, and Father’s Day is the perfect opportunity to have the kids show them just how much they appreciate everything they do for them!
-Whether you’re looking for a craft to give Dad, or a fun activity to do together, here are some great Father’s Day ideas that are sure to put a smile on his face.
+Whether you’re looking for a DIY project to give Dad, or a fun activity to do together, here are some great Father’s Day ideas that are sure to put a smile on his face.

 Books About Dad